-- 2. Providers who have completed two (2) consecutive months of employment as of the 1st day of the Open Enrollment period may submit applications for coverage during the Open Enrollment period.
-A completed month is defined as a calendar month in which the Provider has worked at least 25 hours. - 3.
-Providers with other health insurance coverage or who are eligible for such coverage such as Medi-Cal, Medicare, Healthy Families or Healthy Kids, spousal coverage, COBRA, individual, conversion or coverage under a Group Plan offering Domestic Partners are not eligible to enroll in the Health Plan. - 4.
-Providers shall not be permitted to enroll dependents in the Health Plan. - 5.
-Upon receipt of applications for enrollment, the Public Authority or designee shall determine eligibility for enrollment and then shall enroll eligible providers into available slots. - 6.
-The number of available slots shall be determined as follows:
+- 5. Upon execution of this Agreement the Public Authority's waiting list will be used to fill open slots during the term of this Agreement. - 6.
+Providers with other health insurance coverage or who are eligible for such coverage such as Medi-Cal, Medicare, Healthy Families or Healthy Kids, spousal coverage, COBRA, individual, conversion or coverage under a Group Plan offering Domestic Partners are not eligible to enroll in the Health Plan, as long as they remain enrolled in the another plan. - 7.
+Providers shall not be permitted to enroll dependents in the Health Plan. - 8.
+Upon receipt of applications for enrollment, the Public Authority or designee shall determine eligibility for enrollment and the Health Plans shall process enrollments as directed by the Public Authority.